dirkmueller/presentation-nashville-logclassify/presentation.md

 <img data-src="images/flask-solid.svg" width=20% height=20% class="plain"/>

 Note:
-- This section introduces two objects that can be used with CI logs:
+- This section introduces two objects that can be used with logs:
   - the HashingVectorizer processor; and
   - the NearestNeighbor model
 - Note that other models may easily be used while keeping the same